SamuelNduw/MAP-Project/README.md

 #### Once complete, login with the superuser/admin credentials, then populate the application with data using the various creation pages.

 ## Database
-Create a database using the following script (preferrably in PgAdmin): \
+Create a database using the following script (preferrably in MySQL Workbench): \
 `CREATE DATABASE hockeyunion`

 ## Backend